 What is HTTPS and why secure websites matter

-The reason why Google is encouraging other website to introduce HTTPS is to expand overall online security beyond the obvious domains.
-HTTPS website are less vulnerable to hacking, which means more and more information can be securely stored.
+The reason why Google is encouraging other websites to introduce HTTPS is to expand overall online security beyond the obvious domains.
+HTTPS website is less vulnerable to hacking, which means more and more information can be securely stored.
 And in nowadays, where every piece of information about our online behaviour might be valuable to 3rd parties, having this data protected is definitely beneficial from users’ perspective.

 Google promised to publish detailed best practice recommendations in the upcoming weeks.
 To make the adoption of secure protocols easier, they’ve shared a few basic tips: